-Your Carbon Tax Rebate & CAI Deposit Explained by Province
+Your Canada Carbon Tax Rebate Explained by Province

-Your carbon tax rebate, officially called Climate Action Incentive (CAI) payments, will all depend on where you live in Canada, plus the size of your household.
+Your carbon tax rebate, now called the Canada Carbon Rebate (formerly known as the Climate Action Incentive Payment (CAIP)), will all depend on where you live in Canada, plus the size of your household.

 British Columbia